Put Down the Heated Styling Tools

 Your first instinct may be to cut it all off but don’t!

-Below are tons of tips on how to correct your heat damaged hair without having to go through the big chop again.
+Below are tons of tips on how to correct your heat damaged hair (Check out this article: best hair color for damaged hair) without having to go through the big chop again.
 Before I get into any treatments your first step will be to assess your hair to get an idea of how heat damaged your hair is.
 I’ve listed a few tips below for you.

 Keep reading after because I also include an easy 90-Day regimen for you to follow.